tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Sep 02 2007

-Brain Bashirian (a White college graduate) entered a church, ready to deliver a speech to religious people.
+Brain Bashirian (a white college graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Brain Bashirian had never preached his views to theists before, and freaked out.
 Brain Bashirian slowly breathed in and out to calm his nerves.
 As Brain Bashirian entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Brain Bashirian used philosophy and reason to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Brain Bashirian argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.